llewelld/data-safe-haven/docs/source/reference/index.md

 For further detail on each subcommand, navigate to the relevant page.

 [Allowlist](allowlist.md)
-: Management of the package allowlists for Tier 2 and Tier 3 SREs
+: Management of the package allowlists for Tier 3 SREs

 [Config](config.md)
 : Management of the configuration files used to define SHMs and SREs